sameer/purisa.me/content/about/index.md

 Hey there! :wave:

 I'm Sameer Puri.
-I work at Amazon Music as a software development engineer.
+I work at Dropbox as a software engineer.
 Much of my free time goes towards my hobby software/hardware projects.
 FPGA development is often a part of those!
 Technical things aside, I also enjoy reading, growing houseplants, and hiking.

 ### Social